VictorManduca/dev_drive/README.md

 ## Step-by-Step to run the project :footprints:
 ### Backend with Node.js
 I will assume that you already have Node.js installed.
-First of all, copy the content of the `.env.example` file and create the `.env` file with the copied content.
+ - Copy the content of the `.env.example` file and create the `.env` file with the copied content.
-To run the project, please run in your terminal `npm install`.
+ - Install dependencies: `npm install`.
-After that, you can already run the project with `npm run dev`.
+ - Run the project: `npm run dev`.
-Now you can access the API in `localhost:8000`.
+ - Now you can access the API in `localhost:8000`.

 ## Troubleshoot :exclamation:
 If you are running the project in a WSL and you can't access the project in `localhost`, please follow the guide: